The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

 Why Did Clint Eastwood Do Spaghetti Westerns?

-Clint Eastwood is best known for his roles as a grizzled lawman or a tough-guy action hero.
+Clint Eastwood is best known as a grizzled lawman or a tough-guy action hero.
 But he very nearly found himself typecast in spaghetti westerns.

 Nathan told NPR why Clint Eastwood decided to pursue more serious roles instead: